 With batches bigger than 5 gallons, go ahead and use more yeast.

 Similarly, for small batches of less than 1 gallon, just use part of the packet.
 Seeding the batch with a whole packet will cause a really intense primary ferment, and this one’s already quite vigorous.

 (Always make sure you sanitize all equipment before starting.
 I use One Step No-Rinse Sanitizer which is made for brewing and winemaking.
 It’s doesn’t leave a residue, and just ensures everything is clean before you get started so that there’s no wild yeast or other sources of contamination.)

 A sweet dessert wine with a beautiful blackberry flavor.

-Seal the fermenter with a blow off tube (this ferments a bit violently for a water lock) or leave open for the first part of the primary ferment.
+- Seal the fermenter with a blow off tube (this ferments a bit violently for a water lock) or leave open for the first part of the primary ferment, just covered with a towel.
 Stir the mixture daily for 5-7 days until the most vigorous fermentation is complete.

-After about a week, wrack the blackberry wine into a glass carboy.
+- After about a week, wrack the blackberry wine into a glass carboy (narrow neck) and seal with a water lock.
 Allow the mixture to ferment for about 3 months before racking again.

 - At this point, allow the mixture to ferment for 8-12 months before bottling.

 - Allow the blackberry wine to bottle age at least 6 months before tasting.